es-ude/ElasticNodeMiddleware/docs/ElasticNodeGettingStartedGuide.md

 # Getting Started Guide

-how to use the elastic node middleware
+In the following we explain how to use the elastic node middleware.
+Therefore, we show how to connect the hardware and how to run a minimal example.

-# How to connect the Hardware
+## How to connect the Hardware

 To use the Elastic Node Middleware Code, you have to connect your computer with the hardware.
 For using the elastic node middleware code you need the elastic node and a programmer.